plan-be/iode/CONTRIBUTE.md

 ```

 # GUI (Python)
-Before to work on any issue related to the GUI (Python), you have to build the CMake target `ui_to_py`.
+Before to work on any issue related to the GUI (Python), you have to build the CMake target `iode_gui_python`.
-This target will generate the Python scripts from the Qt Designer files *.ui.
+This target will generate the Python scripts from the Qt Designer files *.ui and the Qt resource files *.qrc.

 # Working On An Issue